shiraBarShalom/shiraBarShalom/README.md

 ---
 🎓 **Education**
-- 🎓 B.Sc. in Software Engineering, Azrieli College
+- 🎓 B.Sc.
+Computer Science Student at , The Open University

 ---
 🛠 **Technologies & Tools I Work With**